sablier-labs/docs/docs/concepts/lockup/01-overview.md

 This streaming model is especially useful for use cases like vesting and airdrops.
 If you are looking to create an indefinite stream of tokens, please refer to our [Flow](../flow/overview) protocol.

-There are multiple types of lockup streams which is discussed in the next section.
+Lockup enables multiple shapes of streams which is discussed in the next section.